octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ## Modifying the storage
-The new two pieces of information will be stored into the contract storage.
+The new two pieces of information will be stored in the contract storage.

 > What collection should be used for:
-> 1. the participants (who can only buy one ticket) ?
+> 1. the participants (who can only buy one ticket)?
-> 2. the tickets and their owner ?
+> 2. the tickets and their owner?

 For the first point, two collections could be used: a list and a set.
 Since the participants can only buy one ticket, a set is the right choice (since each element cannot appear twice).

-For the second point, each ticket should be mapped to their owner.
+For the second point, each ticket should be mapped to its owner.
 The number of participants is not limited: there might be millions of them.
 So, a big map seems the right choice.

 The set of participants should a set of addresses, while the big map should map a ticket id (a nat) to an address.